Buckminsterfullerene02/UE-Modding-Tools/README.md

 * [Hogwarts Legacy Modding](https://discord.gg/j8EHr266)

 # Game Specific Template Projects
 These are "mirrored" C++ UE projects for various games.
 They are meant to be used as a base for blueprint modding, and are usually updated to the latest version of the game.
+They completely eliminate the need to manually dummy any C++ headers.

 They are all generated using [UE4SS](https://github.com/UE4SS-RE/RE-UE4SS) and some fork of the [Game Project Generator](https://github.com/Archengius/UE4GameProjectGenerator).